 Now is a really great time to think about branching out through franchising or licensing your already successful business model.
 Many of the people who are unfortunately made redundant when the Government stimulus finishes will be looking to buy ‘a job’ and low investment franchise or license businesses will be an attractive proposition.

 If you want to make more money from your business and brand and are seriously thinking about growing your business, you may choose to license and not franchise because people have told you it is cheaper and easier.
 It is, but don’t get caught out by setting up a license business model when it could in fact be a franchise by default.
 It may be cheaper and easier to set a license model but serious consequences can apply to those who mistakenly or purposefully dress up a franchise as a license.

 Here are some key differences you need to know to steer clear of trouble.

 What is the Difference between a Licence and a Franchise?

 It really all comes down to how much control you want to retain.
 While the models are often considered to be similar, they follow very different control structures, with different fees and regulations involved.

-A license agreement generally gives the ‘Licensee’ (the person who buys the rights to use your brand) the right to your intellectual property (trademarks, designs or technology), to use in the Licensee’s own ventures.
-It is traditionally a hands off approach in terms of what a Licensor can control in terms of the Licensee’s business operations.
-There is no performance criteria to report back to the Licensor.
+A license agreement generally gives the ‘Licensee’ (the person who buys the rights to use your brand) the right to your intellectual property (trademarks, designs, or technology), to use in the Licensee’s own ventures.
+It is traditionally a hands-off approach in terms of what a Licensor can control in terms of the Licensee’s business operations.
+There are no performance criteria to report back to the Licensor.
 It also avoids many of the formalities and costs involved with franchising.